yangmillstheory/vim-snipe/README.md

 **2. No more `;` and `,` repetition when using linewise motions.**

-I almost always know where I want to go, but I'm forced to navigate incrementally to that place, or manually count the prefix of the motion (i.e. `5e`).
+I almost always know exactly where I want to go, but I'm forced to navigate incrementally to that place, or manually count the prefix of the motion (i.e. `5e`).
+Other times, I want to jump somewhere far in one direction, and it's more efficient to see the possible jump markers, instead of manually exploring (`wwwww`).

 **3. There aren't any plugins containing or focused on the same feature set.**